FabPrez/graspnet_ros/README.md

 ## Quick Start

-To launch the ROS 2 node:
+To launch the ROS 2 node, you do not need to acrtivate the venv, simply run:

 ```bash
 ros2 launch graspnet_ros run_grasp_node.launch.py